henkm/linkify/README.md

     </select>
 ## Usage

 Want to add a 'link to page' drop down in a form, simply call the `internal_links` method for the options_for_select parameter.
+It requires the current value as a parameter.

 Example:

     <%= form_for @link do |f| %>
-      <%= f.select :url_options, internal_links %>
+      <%= f.select :url_options, internal_links(@link.url_options) %>
       ...
       <%= f.submit %>
     <% end %>